Flag

 World Bank: Control of Corruption Percentile Rank 37

-Ethiopia's Federal Ethics and Anti-Corruption Proclamation aims to address corruption among government officials and organizations, with the Federal Ethics and Anti-Corruption Commission overseeing ethics training and asset registration.
-Despite these efforts, corruption remains prevalent in areas such as tax collection and land administration, with Ethiopia ranking 98 out of 180 countries in Transparency International's 2023 Corruption Perceptions Index.
-The government has recognized corruption as a national security threat, establishing a national anti-corruption committee and a hotline for public reporting, although enforcement of anti-corruption laws is often lacking.
+Ethiopia's Federal Ethics and Anticorruption Proclamation aims to combat corruption among government officials and organizations, with the Federal Ethics and Anti-Corruption Commission overseeing ethics training and asset registration.
+Despite legal frameworks against corruption, including the criminalization of bribery and money laundering, enforcement remains weak, leading to widespread issues in tax collection, customs, and land administration.
+Transparency International's 2023 Corruption Perceptions Index rated Ethiopia at 38, reflecting a decline in perceived governance, while the government has established a national anti-corruption committee to address these challenges.

 Economy

-Ethiopia's investment climate is challenged by an acute foreign exchange shortage, unclear property rights, and bureaucratic delays, which hinder foreign companies' ability to repatriate profits and import necessary goods.
-Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) by allowing offshore accounts for strategic investments and initiating the establishment of a stock exchange.
+Ethiopia's investment climate is challenged by significant foreign exchange shortages, unclear property rights, and bureaucratic delays, which hinder the ability of companies to repatriate profits and import necessary goods.
+Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) by implementing new investment laws and allowing offshore accounts for strategic investments.
 However, ongoing political instability and insecurity have further dissuaded potential investors.

 Floating Section Image